 Interested in having Capoeira New Orleans perform for your next festival or event?
 Contact us at email@example.com or (504) 383-3577.

-Rogerio Valencio da Silva, better known as Mestrando Cocada in the Capoeira world, began training at the age of 15 in his city of Goioerê, Paraná, Brazil .
-At the age of 18, Mestrando Cocada began training with Mestre Fran and opened his own academy in 1999.
-In conjunction with the local government, Mestrando Cocada implemented a social project in ten schools of Goioerê.
+Rogerio Valencio da Silva, better known as Mestre Cocada in the Capoeira world, began training at the age of 15 in his city of Goioerê, Paraná, Brazil .
+At the age of 18, Mestre Cocada opened his own academy in 1999.
+In conjunction with the local government, he implemented a social project in ten schools of Goioerê.
 The programs are highly successful today with over 500 students ranging from ages 5 to 15.
-In August 2008, Mestre Fran promoted Mestrando Cocada to the level of Mestrando, the second highest level in Capoeira.
+In September 2019 in the presence of Mestre Joao Grande, Mestre Jelon Vieira, and many renowned capoeiristas, Mestre Cocada was promoted to the level of Mestre.

-Since coming to the United States, Mestrando Cocada has traveled all over the country as a guest of great Capoeiristas.
-He has participated in events and workshops in New York, Florida, Texas, Georgia, Colorado, and Missouri.
-In 2005, Mestrando Cocada appeared in the Sergio Mendes and Black Eyed Peas video “Mas Que Nada.”
-He also appeared in the video “Miracles” with the group Arrested Development, which features Mestrando Cocada in a one-handed handstand.
+Since coming to the United States, Mestre Cocada has traveled all over the country as a guest of great Capoeiristas.
+He has participated in events and workshops in New York, Florida, Texas, Georgia, Colorado, Illinois, California and Missouri.
+In 2005, Mestre Cocada appeared in the Sergio Mendes and Black Eyed Peas video “Mas Que Nada.”
+He also appeared in the video “Miracles” with the group Arrested Development, which features him in a one-handed handstand.